WhoIsJack/DySTrack/docs/source/usage/other_scopes.rst

     microscope's macro/automation features.

-.. admonition:: Please share your work
+.. admonition:: Please share your work!
     :class: note

     If you build DySTrack support for a microscope that is not currently